JoeyDoom/default-Sass/README.md

 * Potential issue with Sass maps and .sass syntax.
 Haven't tested it out yet
 * Don't know if we care to adjust all of the default colors to things that we like better just because.
+* None of the grid system stuff is in there yet.
+* Can probably work out the media query stuff better in the future.